 The Agency faces the same problems that similar municipal entities face.
 High fixed costs and aging infrastructure burden resources and dominate short and long term financial planning.
 The Agency has a 40 year old transmission main that could incur unexpected expenses.
+The Board began evaluating their options to help create redundancies within their system to minimize risks of failures within the system.
+The process is expected to be an extended process with several joint governmental agreements being entered into.
+This will help ease the stress on the Agency.

 As with any municipal entity which operates an enterprise activity, the Agency must continually monitor its billing rates to gain assurances that the rates charged are sufficient to cover operating costs.
-The Agency was notified by the City of Chicago that their water rates will have increase of fifteen percent each of the next two years.
-Those increases along with future debt service requirements will play a large role in the evaluation of the water rates charged to customers over the next two years.
+The Agency is in the final year of a four year increase in water rates from the City of Chicago.
+The City of Chicago has identified the need for additional increases in the water rates over the next four years.
+The exact increase is not been reported out to the agency.
+Those increases along with future debt service requirements will play a large role in the evaluation of the water rates charged to customers over future years.